 5- Each commission member shall be entitled to vote.

-6- Commission actions must be adopted by the majority of the vote.
+6- Commission actions must be adopted by a majority vote.

 Virtual Meeting Provision: Members of AIRC may participate in regular meeting by means of conference telephone or similar communications equipment.
 Participation in a meeting by such means shall be considered present at the meeting.
 The following conditions must be met for members to be permitted to attend AIRC meetings virtually: